Lewis Hamilton: F1 champion's pursuit of Schumacher record could be toughest challenge yet

-Lewis Hamilton has been crowned Formula One champion once again, but there was a point at which his title defence looked under serious threat.
+Lewis Hamilton has been crowned Formula One champion once again, but there was a point at which his title defense looked under serious threat.

 Having won all but four of the first 12 races this season, Hamilton could have been forgiven for going into the mid-season break thinking his sixth championship success was effectively wrapped up.